kubernetes/website/docs/admin/admission-controllers.md

 is enabled, images are always pulled prior to starting containers, which means valid credentials are required.

-### AlwaysDeny
+### AlwaysDeny (DEPRECATED)

 Rejects all requests.
-Used for testing.
+AlwaysDeny is DEPRECATED as no real meaning.

 ### DefaultStorageClass